Police Blotter: September 22, 2021

 FELONY ARRESTS

-Manuel A. Villarrial-Magana, 21, of the 2900 block of County Road 88D, Colusa, was arrested by the Colusa County Sheriff’s Office at 12:25 a.m.
+Taylor Gardner, 24, of the 2200 block of Cheim Boulevard, Marysville, was arrested by the Yuba City Police Department at 10:35 p.m.
 Sept.
-15 on the southbound Interstate 5 onramp at Hillgate Road in Arbuckle on suspicion of false impersonation and violation of parole.
-He was booked into the Colusa County Jail.
+20 in the 900 block of Eighth Street on suspicion of inflicting corporal injury.
+She was booked into Sutter County Jail.

-Lissette M. Gomez, 27, of the 400 block of Fifth Street, Orland, was arrested by the Colusa Police Department at 2:23 a.m.
+Dilberjit Singh, 48, of the 1100 block of B Street, Yuba City, was arrested by the Yuba City Police Department at 9:18 p.m.
 Sept.
-18 in the 800 block of Market Street in Colusa on suspicion of taking a vehicle without the owner’s consent.
-She was booked into the Colusa County Jail.
+20 at his residence on suspicion of false imprisonment.
+He was booked into Sutter County Jail.

-Jose R. Lopez Angel, 32, of the 6500 block of Woodvine Avenue, Sacramento, was arrested by the Colusa County Sheriff’s Office at 3:38 p.m Sept.
-19 at Fifth and Market Streets in Colusa on suspicion of forgery, making, passing or publishing fictitious checks and receiving known stolen property.
-He was booked into the Colusa County Jail.

-DUI ARRESTS

-Antonio I. Farias, 22, of the 1900 block of Zinfandel Avenue, Yuba City, was arrested by the California Highway Patrol at 11:23 p.m.
+Amber Magana, 46, of the 900 block of Bridge Street, Yuba City, was arrested by the Yuba City Police Department at 2 p.m.
 Sept.
-14 on Old Highway 99 north of Delevan Road.
-He was booked into the Colusa County Jail.
+20 at her residence on suspicion of inflicting corporal injury.
+She was booked into Sutter County Jail.

-Brianna F. Penner, 19, of the 7700 block of County Road 29, Glenn, was arrested by the California Highway Patrol at 12:57 a.m.
+David Mundinger, Jr., 30, of the 500 block of Darrough Drive, Yuba City, was arrested by the Yuba City Police Department at 1 p.m.
 Sept.
-20 on northbound Interstate 5 just south of Delevan Road on suspicion of driving under the influence of drugs.
-She was booked into the Colusa County Jail.
+20 in the 500 block of Gray Avenue on suspicion of grand theft.
+He was booked into Sutter County Jail.

-Andre D. Greer, 30, of the 100 block of Locust Street, Arbuckle, was arrested by the Colusa County Sheriff’s Office at 3:44 p.m.
+Jordan Mitchell, 20, of the 1100 block of Market Street, Yuba City, was arrested by the California Highway Patrol at 8 a.m.
 Sept.
-20 in the 100 block of Locust Street in Arbuckle on suspicion of being under the influence of a controlled substance, possession of a controlled substance and disobeying a court order.
-She was booked into the Colusa County Jail.
+20 on Mallott Road, north of Butte House Road, Sutter, on suspicion of taking a vehicle without the owner’s consent.
+He was booked into Sutter County Jail.

+DUI ARRESTS

+Jose Garcia, 26, of the 300 block of Del Norte Avenue, Yuba City, was arrested by the Yuba City Police Department at 9:32 p.m.
+Sept.
+19 at Woodbridge Avenue and Monterey Avenue.
+He was booked into Sutter County Jail.